 Water Column Determination

 Do not determine the total depth of the well by lowering the probe to the bottom of the well immediately before purging and sampling.
 If the well must be sounded, delay purging and sampling activities for at least 24 hours after the well was sounded or for a time sufficient to meet the purge stabilization criterion for turbidity.
 Alternatively, collect samples before sounding the well.
+Total well depth can also be determined from construction logs or previous measurements.

 Subtract the depth to the top of the water column from the total well depth to determine the length of the water column.